 LEADERSHIP TEAM

-Nick Szuberla, Director of Narrative Strategies.
+Nick Szuberla, Executive Director / Director of Narrative Strategies.
 Nick has helped design and lead national public information campaigns on issues ranging from sentencing reform to U.S. energy policy.
 He began his work at the Highlander Research and Education Center in 1996, and then joined Appalshop, an arts and cultural center in Whitesburg, Kentucky.
 Not long after, Nick founded Holler to the Hood (a multimedia project exploring urban/rural relationships), Thousand Kites (a national dialogue project addressing the U.S. criminal justice system) and Calls from Home (an interactive radio and organizing project).
 He has produced award-winning documentary films, radio series, and multimedia productions.
 He has also trained hundreds of youth and adults in how to use low-cost media as an organizing tool, and has done artist residencies in 38 states.
 He is a graduate of Antioch College.
 Learn more about Nick’s three decades of work at his website

 Terrill Williams, Director of Community Engagement.
 Terrill was born in Wilmington, North Carolina, He is a graduate of East Carolina University with a degree in Vocal Performance and Music Education.
 Some of his performance credits include Dreamgirls (Curtis Taylor Jr.), Once on This Island (Agwe), Hairspray, Smokey Joe’s Café, and Five Guys Named Moe (Big Moe).
 He was also a performer on the cruise ship, Palm Beach Princess, for three years and was in the National Tour of Lost in the Fifties in 2007.
 He hopes his passion for community and narrative will find a place among and engage a larger network of enthusiastic community builders and storytellers.